postcss/postcss/API.md

 #### `source`

-Represents origin source of node and used in map generation.
+Origin source of node.
 It contains start and end positions and `Input` instance in `source.input` property.

 ```js